Getting Faster

 • Doing speedwork

 The first rule is that your goals must be realistic.
-Setting a goal that is too ambitious will only lead to disappointment and frustration.
+Setting a too ambitious goal will only lead to disappointment and frustration.
 But if you stage a series of goals that are within your reach, you’ll build your running capacity and your confidence!

-NOTE: There is obviously a limit to how much you can improve.
-You’ll reach plateaus at which your performance will level off and sometimes even drop.
-A plateau may last a month or so, or even a year.
+NOTE: There is a limit to how much you can improve.
+You’ll reach plateaus where your performance will level off and sometimes even drop.
+A plateau may last a month or so or even a year.
 As you get closer to your ultimate potential, the plateaus will tend to occur more often, and last longer.

-To improve, time goal runners need to run faster in some workouts, and this means some increase in stride length, greater bounce and foot pushing.
-By gradually increasing the intensity of the speed training, the feet and legs can adapt (with sufficient rest intervals and rest days betwee).
+To improve, time goal runners need to run faster in some workouts, which means some increase in stride length, greater bounce, and foot pushing.
+By gradually increasing the intensity of the speed training, the feet and legs can adapt (with sufficient rest intervals and rest days between).
 But there is a risk of injury.
-Be sensitive to your weak links and don’t keep running if there is a chance that you may have the beginnings of an injury.
-A gentle increase in the beginning of the season can significantly reduce risk.
+Be sensitive to your weak links, and don’t keep running if there is a chance that you may have the beginnings of an injury.
+A gentle increase at the start of the season can significantly reduce risk.